 |Propagation:||Seed, germinating in 1-3 months|

-Bailey’s Copernicia Palm Tree produces bisexual flowers, male and female flowers are born on the same inflorescence.
+Flowers of the Bailey Copernicia Palm are bisexual, with male and female flowers appearing on the same inflorescence.

-Branched inflorescence emerges among the leaves sometimes extending beyond the leaves.
-Flowers are followed by small black fruit that is about 1 inch in diameter.
+The branched inflorescence emerges among the leaves, sometimes extending beyond them.
+These flowers give way to small black fruit, typically around 1 inch in diameter.

-Apply good quality palm fertilizer that has continuous release formula twice a year during growing season.
+To promote healthy growth, apply a high-quality palm fertilizer with a continuous-release formula twice a year during the growing season.

 Bailey Copernicia Palm Pictures